linbaker/WordCounter/README.md

 ## Known Bugs

-_Not all edge conditions are accounted, such as special characters and numbers in the inputted word, plurals or possessive words. _
+_Not all edge conditions are accounted, such as special characters and numbers in the inputted word, plurals or possessive words.
+Accented letters are also not accounted for._

 ## Support and contact details